 On the other hand these small towns may not have enough search volume to justify creating and managing ad groups for each.

-The answer is to create an ad group using keyword insertion.
+One of AdWord’s best tools to help with this is keyword insertion.
 This is a way of adding the keyword that triggered your ad into the ad itself.

 Let’s say you have a keyword “storage near littletown”, you just add the keyword insertion code linked above into your ads, and then your ad will read ‘Storage Near Littletown’.
 You can do this for all the small towns and villages near you, and the ad text will be replaced with the relevant keyword when it’s triggered.